Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Fixed-Point Iteration for MFGs

 We can obtain the upper bound from the inequality above by applying the quadratic formula to the variable $x = \sqrt{\rho(A_T)}$. \end{proof}

 We want to highlight that unlike the bound \eqref{eq:ref2}, the bound in \eqref{eq:c} only considers the discounted cost in the quotient in the expression of $\bar L$.
-Moreover, the condition $\rho(A_T)$ already forces $K_1 \leq \frac 23$, the contraction rate we have for MFGs with a finite horizon does not blow up as $\beta \rightarrow 1,$ in contrast to the infinite horizon scenario as we will show in the next sub-section.
+Moreover, the condition $\rho(A_T)<1$ already forces $K_1 \leq \frac 23$, and the contraction rate we have for MFGs with a finite-horizon does not blow up as $\beta \rightarrow 1,$ in contrast to the infinite-horizon scenario as we will show in the next subsection.

+Using Theorem \ref{thrm:a1}, we now proceed to complete the proof of Theorem \ref{thrm:main}.
+This will amount to a further perturbation of the matrix $T(\rho(A_T))$ for all sufficiently large $T$.